Heat Power Outage: A Guide to Staying Safe & Cool

 Once you've covered the basics of emergency lighting and heating, you can take your preparedness to the next level.
 Thinking ahead and creating a solid plan will make all the difference when an outage hits.
 These strategies go beyond just having supplies on hand; they’re about making your home and your family more resilient, no matter what the weather throws at you.
 A little proactive effort now means more safety, comfort, and peace of mind later.

-Weatherize Your Home for Any Season
+How to Weatherize Your Home

 A well-sealed home is your best defense against the cold.
 Long before a storm is on the horizon, take some time to weatherize your space.
 Check for drafts around windows and doors and apply weatherstripping or caulk to seal any gaps.
 Simple additions like thick curtains or insulated blinds can also make a huge difference in keeping precious heat inside.
 Don't forget to inspect the insulation in your attic and crawl spaces, and make sure any exposed pipes are wrapped to prevent freezing.
 These small projects are an investment in your home's efficiency and your family's comfort during an outage.